 - A panel talk on the circular economy of fashion in Asia featuring celebrity environmental advocate Nadya Hutagalung, Vincent Ooi, founder of Source Collections and Nejla Matam-Finn, founder of The Fifth Collection

 - And…*drumroll* an ethical fashion show by ZERRIN (yours truly!)

 If you love supporting unique indie brands that focus on quality, craftsmanship and transparency, then we’d love you to join us for an exciting runway presentation showcasing sustainable labels from around the world.

 We also wanted to spotlight individuals making waves in the conscious community, and so our models will be kick-ass women from the green community who are doing their part to advocate a more conscious way of shopping and living.
-Stay tuned to our social media to find out who will be modelling our clothes on the night.
+So, stay tuned to our social media to find out who will be modelling our clothes on the night.

-Here's how else you can get involved with Fashion Revolution Day on social media:
+So here’s how else you can get involved with Fashion Revolution Day on social media:

 2. Take the #haulternative challenge.
 Try refreshing your wardrobe without buying new clothes through swapping, shopping second hand, renting or DIY-ing.